GyVn87/Charm-Rebalanced-Mod/README.md

 ***I have to lower the shield's damage, otherwise it would be extremely overpowered!***
 ## Grimmchild
 - Now fires 3 fireballs simultaneously like Primal Aspid's pattern.
+- Its projectiles no longer wake up staggered bosses
 - Damage per ball:
   - Level 2: 5  => 3
   - Level 3: 8  => 6